Tips on teaching, technique, practicing and more from members of the FLUTE listserv. Used with permission.

 Cherie N. Thomas (1989)

-patterns listed below.
-Set your metronome to quarter note = 50 and do each
+below.
+Set your metronome to quarter note = 50 and do each pattern

 ---------- Forwarded message ----------